mxw/mxawng/src/collections/_posts/2023-01-01-the-disgraceful-art-of-the-poet.md

 makes urgently clear in many of these early poems, as she likewise makes clear in "cirque d'hiver".

-here's the text of the poem:
+here's the text of the poem (scrollable on mobile):

 > ### Cirque d'Hiver
 >